abramsohn/psyched-frontend/README.md

 On the front-end:

-- User signup and login including custom hook with user authentication
+- User signup and login including custom hook for user authentication
 - Multi-step form
 - Interactive user interface
 - Image uploading